Close Menu

 Toggle

-Last Tuesday, I tried to get my daughter to finish her math while the TV was blaring in the background.
-It was a disaster.
-It reminded me of my HR days trying to run a meeting in a crowded cafeteria—nobody wins.
+Last Tuesday, I tried to get my daughter to finish her math while the TV was blasting in the background.

-That’s when I realized: she doesn’t need more discipline, she needs a ‘workspace.’
-And no, that doesn’t mean building a new wing on the house.
+She needs a workspace.
+And no, that doesn’t mean adding a new room to the house.

 Close up of blue Doraemon patterned paper used to cover a child's study desk surface and the surrounding wall.